 But optimizing for video game trivia?
 That's a new one.
 Engineers who could presumably be working on core model improvements, safety features, or enterprise capabilities were instead fine-tuning responses about character builds, quest walkthroughs, and spell mechanics.
 The Baldur's Gate franchise, while critically acclaimed and experiencing a renaissance with its third installment from Larian Studios, represents a surprisingly narrow use case for a foundation model.

-The timing is particularly notable. xAI is competing in an environment where GPT-4 and GPT-4 Turbo dominate enterprise adoption, Claude has carved out a reputation for nuanced reasoning, and Gemini models are integrated across the tech giant's ecosystem.
+The timing is particularly notable. xAI is competing in an environment where OpenAI's GPT-4 and GPT-4 Turbo dominate enterprise adoption, Anthropic's Claude has carved out a reputation for nuanced reasoning, and Google's Gemini models are integrated across the tech giant's ecosystem.
 Every engineering hour counts when you're trying to close a capability gap measured in billions of training tokens.